googleapis/dotnet-spanner-entity-framework/README.md

 # Google.Cloud.EntityFrameworkCore.Spanner
 [Google Cloud Spanner](https://cloud.google.com/spanner/docs/) database provider for [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).

-This project has __Preview__ release status.
 Known limitations are listed in the [issues](https://github.com/cloudspannerecosystem/dotnet-spanner-entity-framework/issues?q=is%3Aissue+is%3Aopen+label%3A%22known+limitation%22) list.
 All supported features have been tested and verified to work with the test configurations.
 There may be configurations and/or data model variations that have not yet been covered by the tests and that show unexpected behavior.
 Please report any problems that you might encounter by [creating a new issue](https://github.com/cloudspannerecosystem/dotnet-spanner-entity-framework/issues/new).